Are eggs good for you?

 The truth about eggs

-Eggs have had a bad rap in decades past, accused of contributing to the risk of heart disease – but now experts say it’s saturated fat that’s the real baddie, not eggs.
+Eggs have had a bad rap in decades past, accused of contributing to the risk of heart disease – but now experts say it’s saturated fat that’s a main contributor, not eggs.
 Accredited practising dietitian Themis Chryssidis, spokesperson for the Dietitians Association of Australia, cracks the myths surrounding this super staple.

 Short answer: Absolutely!